ddev/ddev-addon-template/README.md

 ```
 3. Go to `https://github.com/<user>/<repo>/actions/workflows/tests.yml`.

-4. By clicking the `Run workflow`- button you have the option to the select the branch to run the workflow from and activate `tmate` by checking the `Debug with tmate` checkbox for this run.
+4. Click the `Run workflow`- button and you will have the option to the select the branch to run the workflow from and activate `tmate` by checking the `Debug with tmate` checkbox for this run.

 ![tmate](images/gh-tmate.jpg)